Monday, September 16, 1968

 Out of the 67 takes, take 65 was considered to be the best.
 The recording was then transferred to an eight-track tape and numbered take 68.

-The work on “I Will” would continue the day after.
+The work on “I Will” continued the following day.

-At the end of the session, they briefly returned to “Glass Onion” and added an overdub in the form of a brief phrase on recorders played by Paul McCartney and producer Chris Thomas.
-The final overdubs for “Glass Onion” would be recorded on October 10.
+At the end of the session, The Beatles briefly returned to “Glass Onion” and added an overdub in the form of a brief phrase on recorders played by Paul McCartney and producer Chris Thomas.
+Paul also added some mellotron.
+The final overdubs for “Glass Onion” were recorded on October 10.

 Recording • Take 1